 One of the most popular questions I get asked is how to onboard new wedding clients.
-It definitely isn’t an easy process to get started with and that’s why I love this article written by Angie of Virtual Angie.
+It definitely isn’t an easy process to get started with, and that’s why I love this article written by Angie of Virtual Angie.

 Onboard New Wedding Clients

 A popular way of onboarding a wedding planning client is with a welcome pack.
-Today, it is generally done online, a lot of the time via a CRM like Aisle Planner, Honeybook or Dubsado.
+Today, it is generally done online, a lot of the time via a CRM like Aisle Planner, HoneyBook or Dubsado.
 Here are some of the typical elements you will find in an onboarding welcome pack.

 #1 Welcome note

-A personalised message always goes down well with a new client.
+A personalized message always goes down well with a new client.
 It demonstrates that they are not just another wedding couple to you and gives a nice, personal touch.
 If you want to follow up with a token gesture, this can be very much appreciated too.
 How about a congratulations on their engagement?
 Maybe a gift voucher or bottle of bubbly.
 By doing little things like this, it shows you care and should make a great impression.

 #2 Client Portal

 If you have a system like the ones mentioned above, you will be able to create a client area for each couple you book.
-This area or portal is just for them, with their own login details and you can communicate and upload documents for them in this space.
+This area or portal is just for them, with their own login details, and you can communicate and upload documents for them in this space.
 It is a great tool that enables your couple to see all the documents assigned to their wedding, plus see any updates from you.

 #3 Contact details

-Chances are, your client will have these by now, but it’s good to have a document with everything on just in case.
+Chances are, your client will have these by now, but it’s good to have a document with everything on it just in case.
 Supply only telephone numbers and email addresses that you wish to be contacted on.

 With every relationship, there needs to be boundaries set in place from the very beginning, and this relationship is no exception.
 These do not only protect you, but they protect your wedding clients too.
 Some boundaries are already set out in your contract, but let’s just go over a few.

 Firstly, as mentioned above, your contact details.
 Only supply the details that you don’t mind being contacted on and that you don’t need to respond to immediately.
-For example, if you have a business only cell number, just supply that.
+For example, if you have a business-only cell number, just supply that.
 When you are unavailable, you can turn it off and let your answer machine pick up any messages.
-This also goes for your social media channels: can they contact you for a quick chat on Facebook Messenger on a whim?
+This also goes for your social media channels: Can they contact you for a quick chat on Facebook Messenger on a whim?

 Outline some examples of what an urgent or emergency query might be.
 For example, hearing the news that the couple’s florist has gone out of business two days before the wedding would constitute an emergency.
 A bride deciding that they no longer like their color scheme is not.